imoralescs/imoralescs.github.io/aws_ec2.md

 ### Create and Manage Nodejs Server

+**Terms First**
+* `.bashrc`: The `.bashrc` file is a shell script which is run every time a user opens a new shell.
+It’s normally located in `~`, your home directory.
+This is where bash will try to find your settings and load them whenever the terminal is opened.
+BASH stands for Bourne Again Shell.
+There are a number of different shells including csh, zsh, dash and korn.

+* `shell`: Is an interpreter which can accept commands for a user and run them to perform operations such as navigating around a file system, running programs and interacting with devices.

 From (EC2) screen in the AWS console click on **Launch Instance**.
 Then on choose an Amazon Machine Image (AMI) select **Ubuntu Server**.

 On instance type pick `t2.micro` and then click on **Next: Configure Instance Details**, we are going to skip some instance property by click on **Next: Add Storage**, then **Next: Add Tags** and **Next: Configure Security Group**.